 As a volunteer, you could be attending community events to raise awareness of Healthwatch Southend and encourage people to share their feedback on health and social care in our community.

-People gave up their time last year to help make a difference to local health and care services.
+Our volunteers gave us 400 hours of their time last year to help make a difference to local health and care services.